If you’re setting up your first home in Israel, here are a few helpful tips to guide you through the purchasing and furnishing process:

 - Vaad Bayit

-If you live in an apartment building you will be asked to pay Va’ad Bayit fees, which cover all of the shared expenses to maintain the building (cleaning of the stairway, elevator maintenance, electricity in the hallway, gardener, central heating, etc.) Each building has a Va’ad Bayit (committee which manages these issues,) and payments vary from 60 NIS per month to 500 NIS.
+If you live in an apartment building you will be asked to pay Va’ad Bayit fees, which cover all of the shared expenses to maintain the building (cleaning of the stairway, elevator maintenance, electricity in the hallway, gardener, central heating, etc.) Most buildings have a Va’ad Bayit (committee which manages these issues), and payments vary from 60 NIS to 1000 NIS per month.
 In the event of a conflict you may contact the Aguda Letarbut Hadiyur (Housing Culture Society) at 1-800-404-040.

-For an English translation of Arnona, water, electricity, Bezeq, Cellcom and HOT bills, please click here (under the Directory menu).
+For an English translation of Arnona, water, electricity, Bezeq, Cellcom and HOT bills, please click here.